 We refer to this information exchange as interactive dialogue or interactive conversation.
 During the registration meeting, reasonable accommodations will be determined and registration will be complete.

-The Accommodation Coordinator does not take the place of a student’s Academic Advisor.
+The Access Coordinator does not take the place of a student’s Academic Advisor.
 All questions related to coursework needed to fulfill program requirements for graduation would be directed to an Academic Advisor.
 All students are assigned an Academic Advisor by the college in whose program(s) they are enrolled.

-Accommodations are determined during the interactive conversation between the Accommodation Coordinator and the student.
+Accommodations are determined during the interactive conversation between the Access Coordinator and the student.
 Accommodations are individualized per the impact of the disability which the student describes during their intake.
 Therefore, students with similar disabilities may have different accommodations.

 To learn more about classroom accommodations, visit the Academic Accommodations and Faculty Responsibility page, where individual accommodations are explained in greater detail.